 Therefore, it is best not to apply for housing at an apartment community in Arizona as they always check backgrounds and generally will not rent to anyone who has a criminal history.
 You may be able to gain entrance, however, if your crime was non-violent and is now at least a decade old.

-Alabama Housing Authority
+Arizona Housing Authority

 The Arizona Department of Housing is the housing authority in the state of Arizona in which you want to refer to obtain affordable rental homes or apartments.
 This housing authority offers discounted housing for anyone who is need of an apartment or house that falls within the parameters of the housing authority’s income requirements.
 If the income falls significantly below the poverty level for a given area, the house may even be provided for free.
 Most housing authorities feature rentals that can be occupied right away.